emumba-com/handbooks/General/React Native Project Guidelines.md

 <br>

-## React Guide:
+## React Guide

 ---
 Project will follow the react-hooks.
-React-hooks lets you use React features without using class syntax.
+React-hooks let you use React features without using class syntax.

 <br>

-## Testing:
+## Testing

 ---
 **Jest**